morganey-lang/Morganey/README.md

 ### REPL ###

-To run the REPL just enter
+To run the REPL just enter the following in the source code directory

     $ sbt run

-in the source code directory and start typing lambda terms there.
+and start typing lambda terms there.
 The syntax of the lambda terms is

     <term> ::= <variable> | <function> | <application>
     <variable> ::= [a-zA-Z]+